looselytyped/container-security-fundamentals/Notes.md

 # on your workstation or use upV2
 docker container ls
 # launch a container with the docker socket mounted
-docker run --rm -it --name d-from-d -v /var/run/docker.sock:/var/run/docker.sock ubuntu:22.04
+docker container run --rm -it --name d-from-d -v /var/run/docker.sock:/var/run/docker.sock ubuntu:22.04
 # install docker in the container
 apt update && apt install -y docker.io
 # list containers — notice d-from-d is listed!